Ivo-Balbaert/The_Way_to_Mojo/book/9_Other_builtin_types.md

 ## 9.2 The Tuple type
 This is implemented in the built-in module `tuple`.
->Note: There is also a static_tuple module in package utils
+>Note: There is also a static_tuple module in package utils, which defines the tpe `StaticTuple`, which is a statically sized tuple type contains elements of the same types

 A tuple consists of zero or more, possibly heterogeneous values, separated by commas and enclosed in ().
 The `len` function returns the number of items.